 Once an individual completes a SPIN, they can be the local lead and part of the clinical network providing for children who need specialist paediatric care.

-The SPIN process is currently under review and will be updated over the next year.
+The SPIN process is currently under review.

 Types of SPIN

-- SPIN in training for level 3 trainees - This is additional training and experience in a clinical area, which you complete in 12 to 18 months of clinical time.
+- Current training pathway: SPIN in training for level 3 trainees - This is additional training and experience in a clinical area, which you complete in 12 to 18 months of clinical time.
 If you do a SPIN module and complete your training, you can apply for posts as a General Paediatrician with a special expertise.

 - Post completion SPIN for paediatricians on the GMC specialist register - This is additional training or experience, which you complete usually over a 12-month to five-year period.